neuraparse/QMANN/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Why is this feature important?**
-Explain how this feature would benefit QMNN users and the quantum ML community.
+Explain how this feature would benefit QMANN users and the quantum ML community.

 ## Detailed Description
 **Describe the solution you'd like**